 - This method of feeding is attempted by animals.
 An underwater photographer had a close encounter with a leopard seal.
 The dangerous predator thought the photographer was a weak baby that didn't know how to eat, and provided assistance by giving weaker penguins, eventually dead ones, and showing the photographer how to eat half a penguin.

 - It also works with humans.
-Anyone who's ever been a mother or otherwise around small children knows that the best food is always on your plate, not the child's plate.
+Anyone who's ever been a mother, a father, or otherwise around small children knows that the best food is always on your plate, not the child's plate.
 Placing something on your own plate and eating a bite, then offering the child a bite, can convince them to take foods they might otherwise refuse.
-This is likely an inborn instinct: infants don't know what is and isn't good to eat, but their caregiver likely does, so eating exactly the thing they're eating (not just something that looks like it but is in a different place; the exact thing) is a good way to insure your food is safe and tasty.
+This is likely an inborn instinct: infants don't know what is and isn't good to eat, but their caregiver likely does, so eating exactly the thing they're eating (not just something that looks like it but is in a different place; the exact thing) is a good way to ensure your food is safe and tasty.

 - Begging dogs as well.
 Stick the lettuce in with the kibble?
 Blah, that's what food eats!
 Stick the lettuce on your plate and "accidentally" drop it under the table?
 BEST FOOD EVER!
 Like the children above, they might just develop a new favorite.

 - This is precisely how many wild mammals learn what to eat and what to avoid ingesting: they watch their mothers eat.